 Are you looking to remodel your kitchen this year?
-If so, then you need to know the following facts and figures for the year 2015 and 2016.
+If so, then you need to know the following facts and figures for 2017-2018:

 Generally speaking, kitchen remodeling projects fall into the following three categories: minor, major, and upscale.

-An upscale, major kitchen overhaul comes in with a remarkably hefty price tag of $113,000 based on a national average cost, which includes the following:
+An upscale, major kitchen overhaul comes in with a remarkably hefty price tag of $100,000 to $120,000 based on a national average cost, which includes the following:

 Did you know?